Pylons/pyramid/docs/narr/views.rst

 Adding and Overriding Renderers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+New templating systems and serializers can be associated with
+:mod:`repoze.bfg` renderer names.
+To this end, configuration
-Additional configuration declarations can be made which override an
+declarations can be made which override an existing :term:`renderer
-existing :term:`renderer` or which add a new renderer.
-Adding or
+factory` and which add a new renderer factory.

-overriding a renderer is accomplished via :term:`ZCML` or via
+Adding or overriding a renderer is accomplished via :term:`ZCML` or
-imperative configuration.
+via imperative configuration.
+Renderers can be registered
+imperatively using the
+:meth:`repoze.bfg.configuration.Configurator.add_renderer` API or via
+the :ref:`renderer_directive` ZCML directive.

 For example, to add a renderer which renders views which have a
 ``renderer`` attribute that is a path that ends in ``.jinja2``: